tz1/pikernomatic/README.md

 Just do ./setupget.sh and wait for the downloads to complete (several in parallel).
 Then do ./buildall.sh and check the raspibuild/buildout directory for the replacements.

-setupget.sh creates the build directory and fetches the archives, and does a bit of setup.
-Meant to be executed only once.
+getsource.sh creates the build directory and fetches the archives setupget.sh patches the fetched source (also needed after an update) Meant to be executed only once.

 update.sh will fetch any updates to the archives.